The Avada Visibility System

 Element Visibility Option

-Step 1 – On any Container, Column, or Element, locate the ‘Element Visibility’ option and select which screens you’d like to display the element for.
-You can choose more than one option, or all of them.
+• Step 1 – On any Container, Column, or Element, locate the ‘Element Visibility’ option and select which screens you’d like to display the element for.
+You can choose more than one option, but at least one must be specified.
+If you want to hide a container completely, use the ‘Container Publishing Status’ options instead.

 Element Visibility Options on the Button Element